Use Nada to Determine the Real Value of You RV

 In this article, I will describe the terms and procedures used by NADA.
-I have used KBB, but their site and pricing is very similar to NADA.
+I have also used KBB's site, and their site and pricing is very similar to NADA's.

 How to Use NADA

-For those of you out there that are not as comfortable using a PC, I will list the process you will need to follow to log into the NADA site on the web, and along the way, I will explain some of the terms used.
+This is how to log into the NADA site on the web.
+Along the way, I will explain some of the terms used.

-- Log into the NADA site using; www.NADAguides.com
+First, log into the NADA site using www.NADAguides.com.

-The first page is the CONSUMER page, and just select any option to get to the next page that has a header with selections for the different products they provide pricing to Consumers for.
-You will see RVs as one of the options so select this tab to get to the RV section.
+On the first page, the "CONSUMER" page, select any option to get to the next page, which has a header with selections for the different products for which they provide pricing to Consumers.
+You will see "RVs" as one of the options so select this tab to get to the RV section.

 On this page, you can select the type of RV you are interested in getting pricing data for, such as;